 Where are migrants from?

-The biggest part of the migrants is from syria.
+The biggest part of the migrants is from Syria.
 Afghanistan and iraq are the countries with the second and third most people looking for new lives elsewhere.

 Where are the migrants going?

 In 2015, Germany had the most asylum applications (more than 476,000), but more than a million arrived.
-Hungary was in second place with 177,130 applications at the end of that year.Many families arriving in the EU have stayed in several countries on their long journeys, while others have been driven out of places like Libya where they initially worked or sought refuge before it descended into turmoil.
+Hungary was in second place with 177,130 applications at the end of that year.Many families who arrived in the EU have stayed in several countries on their long journeys, while others have been driven out of places like Libya where they initially worked or sought refuge before it descended into turmoil.
 In Greece, 23,000 migrants entered in one week alone.